School of Science, Engineering and Environment

-This is an exciting time to join the emerging green economy.
+This is an exciting time consider a career in the emerging green economy.
 The COVID-19 pandemic has accelerated many of the ideas around sustainability, encouraging more governments, industries and organisations to take decisive action.

-The Ecosystems and Environment Research Centre at Salford is home to our collaborative community exploring a range of sustainability fields, from energy and food security to ecosystem services and environmental assessment.
+You could also choose to take your subject knowledge further with research.
+The Ecosystems and Environment Research Centre at Salford is home to our collaborative community exploring a range of topics, from energy and food security to ecosystem services and environmental assessment.